 7. Not knowing where your money is going

 This is another way to show respect for your money.
-Whether you are using money in the right way or the wrong way, that is the next question, the first thing is that you should be aware of what you are actually doing with it anyway.
+Whether you are using money in the right way or the wrong way, is the next question, the first thing is that you should be aware of what you are doing with it anyway.

 8. Over-allocation in single Investment

 Real estate is one investment where I have seen many people over-allocated into.
-It may be because this is the only place which they assume as safe and thus prefer paying EMIs rather than doing SIPs.

 9. Don’t make decisions on social media

-Social media platforms are meant to Interact and share views on different matters, but making decisions based on social media interaction is not a wise thing especially in financial matters.
+Social media platforms are meant to Interact and share views on different matters, but making decisions based on social media interaction is not a wise thing, especially in financial matters.

-10. Not Involving family members in financial decisionmaking
+10. Not Involving family members in financial decision-making

 The Place for holidaying is the joint decision of all the family members.
 While buying Furniture, Electronics, new car and even a house, we seek out the views of family members, deciding on the school for the child we need the involvement of spouses, then why do we ignore them in Investment and other financial matters.